 - Helps integrate top dressing into the root-zone: A lawn top dressing is a thin layer of fine sandy soil that is spread over and worked into the surface of the lawn.
 Aeration, especially hollow tining or coring helps integrate the top dressing into the soil profile.
 This has several benefits to the overall health of the turf as it improves the soil structure.

 - Helps increases the temperature of the soil: As lawn aeration creates a drier soil by aiding drainage, then this will help create a warmer soil as a dry soil retains more heat than a wet soil.
 A warmer soil will produce stronger growth than a colder soil.
 This is particularly beneficial in spring, as it encourages early season grass growth.

 - Relieve soil compaction: When a soil becomes hard and compacted, with little or no air space, then grass growth is often weak and sparse.
 The lawn becomes susceptible to a range of weeds, pests, diseases and other turf disorders.
 Remedial action in the form of aeration will help relieve compaction, helping restore a healthy lawn.

 Generally speaking, lawns can be aerated at any time of the year when ground and soil conditions allow.
 However to get the most from lawn aeration there should be some warmth in the ground.
 Therefore, in a typical year, early spring to late autumn are the best times to aerate the lawn.

-During early spring a deep spiking would be beneficial to the lawn.
-However if the lawn has a deep layer of thatch then spiking should be substituted for hollow tining, as it removes thatch from the lawn.
-As hollow tining can be a little disruptive, wait for temperatures to rise and consistent grass growth, to speed up recovery.
+During early spring, a deep spiking would be beneficial to the lawn.
+However if the lawn has an excessive layer of thatch then spiking should be substituted for hollow tining, as it removes thatch from the lawn.
+As hollow tining can be a little disruptive, wait for temperatures to rise and consistent grass growth to occur, to help speed up recovery.